-Pursuant to the evergreen provisions of the Company's 2013 stock incentive plan (the "2013 Plan"), annual increases have resulted in the addition of an aggregate of approximately 10,539,000 additional shares to the 2013 Plan, including for 2020, an increase of approximately 1,985,000 shares, or approximately 4% of the total number of shares of the Company's common stock outstanding as of January 1, 2020.
-As of September 30, 2020, the Company had approximately 2,666,000 shares available for grant under the 2013 Plan.
+Pursuant to the evergreen provisions of the Company's 2013 stock incentive plan (the "2013 Plan"), annual increases have resulted in the addition of an aggregate of approximately 13,081,000 additional shares to the 2013 Plan, including for 2021, an increase of approximately 2,542,000 shares.
+As of March 31, 2021, the Company had approximately 2,874,000 shares available for grant under the 2013 Plan.

 In October 2019, the Company's board of directors adopted its 2019 Inducement Stock Incentive Plan (the "2019 Inducement Plan") to reserve initially 1,000,000 shares of its common stock to be used exclusively for grants of awards to individuals who were not previously employees or directors of the Company as a material inducement to such individuals' entry into employment with the Company within Rule 5635(c)(4) of the Nasdaq Listing Rules.
 The terms and conditions of the 2019 Inducement Plan are substantially similar to those of the 2013 Plan.
-In March 2020, the Company's board of directors amended the 2019 Inducement Plan to reserve an additional 1,000,000 shares of its common stock for issuance under the plan.
-As of September 30, 2020, the Company had approximately 610,000 shares available for grant under the 2019 Inducement Plan.
+In March 2020, the Company's board of directors amended the 2019 Inducement Plan to reserve an additional 1,000,000 shares of its common stock for issuance under the plan and in February 2021, the Company's board of directors further amended the 2019 Inducement Plan to reserve an additional 600,000 shares of its common stock for issuance under the plan.
+As of March 31, 2021, the Company had approximately 891,000 shares available for grant under the 2019 Inducement Plan.

-Share-based compensation expense, net of estimated forfeitures, includes expenses related to stock options and RSUs granted to employees, non-employee directors and consultants, as well as options granted to employees to purchase shares under the ESPP.
+Share-based compensation expense, net of estimated forfeitures, includes expenses related to stock options and RSUs granted to employees, nonemployee directors and consultants, as well as options granted to employees to purchase shares under the ESPP.
 Stock-based compensation by award type was as follows: